build-on-aws/content/foundational/how-to-store-data-in-the-cloud/index.md

 Block storage is ideal for transactional workloads where low latency for read and write is required, such as a database.
 It can attach locally to virtual machines or cloud compute resource, and provides fine-grained control over blocks for optimized read and write throughput.

 File storage is appropriate for many uses, but particularly for file sharing across resources.
 Its hierarchical design and resemblance to a traditional filing system make it accessible to people across an organization.

+There are many types of databases such as relational databases (RDMS), document databases, key-value pair databases, data warehouses, and data lakes.
+The following [article](https://blog.buildon.aws/posts/which-data-storage-option-do-i-choose) examines the type of storage appropriate for these databases.